90zlaya/space-prospection/README.md

 ## Build Setup

 PHP version 7.1 or newer is recommended.
 Website uses [SQLite3](https://www.sqlite.org) database, therefore install/enable it in your `php.ini` settings and restart your server.
+Strongly recommended to use [SQLite Studio](https://sqlitestudio.pl/) to browse and edit SQLite database.

 ```bash
 # Check if your machine is setup properly